JanLahmann/RasQberry/documentation/RasQberry_Setup.md

 <br/>

 ## Changing WIFI Settings
-If you got handed an SD-Card where the above described installation already is made and you want to connect the Raspberry with your network you can do this in different ways.<br/>
+If you got handed an SD-Card where the above described installation already is made and you want to connect the Raspberry with your network, you can do this in different ways.<br/>
 * **Raspberry Pi Imager**<br/>
-When you write the Raspberry Pi OS on your SD-Card you can set your WIFI Settings with the writing process.
+When you write the Raspberry Pi OS on your SD-Card you can set your WI-FI Settings with the writing process.
 You can access the extended menu when entering **shift + command + X** (windows: **shift + control + X**)<br/>
 <br/>
 <p align="center">
 <img src="../Artwork/RPi_WIFI.png" alt="drawing" width="350"/> <br/>